-- (1) Application Form: The Application Form is available at the JICA office (or the Embassy of Japan). - (2) Photocopy of passport: to be submitted with the Application Form, if you possess your passport which you will carry when entering Japan for this program.
-If not, you are requested to submit its photocopy as soon as you obtain it. - Photocopy should include the followings: - Name, Date of birth, Nationality, Sex, Passport number and Expiry date. - (3) Nominee's English Score Sheet (COPY): to be submitted with the Application Form, if you have any official documentation of English ability (e.g., TOEFL, TOEIC, IELTS). - (4) Country Report: to be submitted with the Application Form.
-Fill in the ANNEX of this General Information.
-For the accepted participants, additional instruction of documents will be sent after the Notice of Acceptance.
+- (1) Application Form: The Application Form is available at the JICA office (or the Embassy of Japan). - If you have any difficulties/disabilities which require assistance, please specify necessary assistances in the Medical History (1-(d)) of the application forms.
+It may allow us (people concerned in this course) to prepare better logistics or alternatives. - (2) Photocopy of passport: to be submitted with the Application Form, if you possess your passport which you will carry when entering Japan for this program.
+If not, you are requested to submit its photocopy as soon as you obtain it.

+Photocopy should include the followings:

+Name, Date of birth, Nationality, Sex, Passport number and Expiry date.

+- (3) Nominee's English Score Sheet (photocopy): to be submitted with the Application Form, if you have any official documentation of English ability (e.g., TOEFL, TOEIC, IELTS).
+When the score sheet is not provided, the content of the application documents will be reviewed to evidence your competency in English during the selection. - (4) Country Report: to be submitted with the Application Form.
+Details are provided in "VI.
+ANNEX" of this General Information.
+For the accepted participants, additional request of documents will be sent after the notice of acceptance.

-4. Procedures for Application and Selection:
+4. Procedure for Application and Selection: